colebolebole/transit-maker/README.md

 # Transit Maker

-A simple website built for the use of checking card balances for public transit (In my case im using it on my minecraft server) it features a clean ui with dark mode, an admin panel where you can add cards, edit transactions & more!
+A simple website built for the use of checking card balances for public transit (In my case im using it on my minecraft server) it features a clean ui with dark mode, an admin panel where you can add cards, edit transactions, export configurations & more!

+this project requires not even a webserver to work, it works fully offline and will be that way forever!

 an example can be found  <p><a href="https://exta.colebolebole.site/">Here</a>